PX4/PX4-user_guide/en/sensor/ulanding_radar.md

 ### Add the Driver to the Firmware

-Add the following line to the *cmake* config file which corresponds to the target you want to build for:
+Add the following line to the *cmake* [config file](https://github.com/PX4/Firmware/tree/master/cmake/configs) which corresponds to the target you want to build for:
 ```
 drivers/ulanding
 ```

-All config files are located [here.](https://github.com/PX4/Firmware/tree/master/cmake/configs) If you are running a Posix build and want to use the uLanding driver, your config file will need to include `-D__PX4_POSIX` in the `add_definitions` section.
+If you are running a Posix build and want to use the uLanding driver, your config file will need to include `-D__PX4_POSIX` in the `add_definitions` section.
 An example of how to do this is in either of the OcPoc config files (**posix_ocpoc_cross.cmake** or **posix_ocpoc_ubuntu.cmake**) - but you do not need an OcPoc as the driver will run on any Posix build.

 ### Start the Driver {#start_driver}